demisto/content/Packs/GoogleChronicleBackstory/Playbooks/playbook-Threat_Hunting_-_Chronicle_README.md

 Use this playbook to investigate and remediate suspicious IOC domain matches with recent activity found in the enterprise.
-This playbook also creates indicators for the entities fetched, as well as investigating and enriching them.
+This playbook also creates indicators for the entities fetched while investigating and enriches them.
 Supported Integrations:
 - Chronicle
 - Whois